-At this point, you may see that some water comes out of the tank.
-This is OK.
+At this point, you may see that some remaining water comes out of the tank.
+This is okay.
 Continue adding air pressure until the water stops again, and then check the PSI.

 Once the PSI has normalized, close the valve and the water faucet, and let water flow back into your tank from the membrane.

 How reverse osmosis tanks work

 RO pressure tanks have two compartments inside them: a water compartment and an air compartment.
 The air compartment is pressurized and as you open the tap, the air pushes on the water, and it flows out through the tap.

 Like we mentioned above, an empty RO tank has pressure of 6 to 8 PSI.
 As water fills up and presses down on the air compartment, the pressure will gradually increase – the increased pressure will then relieve itself as the water flows back out.